Youdle-Inc/grocery-scraper-api/README.md

 - **Store-Specific Results**: Filter by Target, Walmart, Safeway, and more
 - **Multi-Store Comparison**: Compare products across multiple retailers in one request
 - **Location-Based Filtering**: Works with any ZIP code for accurate location-based results
+- **Perplexity-Style Insights**: Overview summaries and follow-up query suggestions
+- **Real-Time Streaming**: Get results as they come in with Server-Sent Events

 ### 🚀 Performance & Reliability
 - **Fast Response Times**: Optimized for quick product searches